NoteDance/Note-documentation/README.md

-dqn=d.DQN(4,128,2)           #create neural network object with 4 inputs, 128 hidden units and 2 outputs kernel=k.kernel(dqn)       #create kernel object with the network kernel.stop=True             #set the flag to stop training when a condition is met kernel.action_count=2        #set the number of actions to 2 kernel.set_up(epsilon=0.01,pool_size=10000,batch=64,update_step=10,trial_count=10,criterion=200) #set up the hyperparameters for training and the condition to stop training when the average reward of 10 trials is greater than 200 kernel.train(100)            #train the network for 500 episodes
+dqn=d.DQN(4,128,2)           #create neural network object with 4 inputs, 128 hidden units and 2 outputs kernel=k.kernel(dqn)       #create kernel object with the network kernel.stop=True             #set the flag to stop training when a condition is met kernel.set_up(epsilon=0.01,pool_size=10000,batch=64,update_step=10,trial_count=10,criterion=200) #set up the hyperparameters for training and the condition to stop training when the average reward of 10 trials is greater than 200 kernel.train(100)            #train the network for 500 episodes
 ```